Agenda Item

 • Default_avatar

-County Resident over 2 years ago
+County Resident almost 3 years ago

 It is a recreational crop.
 If you can't afford the taxes or plan accordingly for the chance of a less-than-profitable year, residents should not suffer the consequences of being denied the promised tax revenue when making cannabis legal was up for a vote.